 Sella Vinoteca, he says, is inspired by the dine-in cellar doors and “old family vineyards” of Europe.
 “I wanted to re-create that special experience of being invited into a home and experiencing a tasting with the owner,” he says.
 “You taste and learn so much about the land, the family, and the passion that went into producing that glass of wine."

-While Sella Vinoteca's cellar leans into a lot of Italian varietals, you'll also find Aussie natural and organic wines, and off-the-beaten-path French and Spanish drops.
+The cellar does lean into a lot of Italian varietals, but you'll also find Aussie natural and organic wines, and off-the-beaten-path French and Spanish drops.
 When we visit, Dore steers us towards a Coteaux du Vendômois from the Loire Valley, which is a blend of Pineau d'Aunis, Pinot Noir, and Cabernet Franc.

 While shopping or sipping your way through hundreds of lesser-known wines might be a drawcard—you need to stick around and stay a while for chef Marco Masotti’s impressive Mediterranean menu of snacks, share plates, and heartier dishes.

 Let the former head chef of A Tavola wow you with smoked beef tartare wrapped in raw tuna with wasabi mayo, or surprise your senses with lime and chili cured trout with a slightly spicy light tomato chili sauce.
 The absolute must-do on the menu?
 A dreamy mussel stuffed squid ink ravioli with beurre blanc and bottarga.